ymyh/crab-cpp/README.md

     // unwrap() returns int&
     int num = res.unwrap();

-    // ok() moves out the value to an Option, do not use this Result anymore Option<int> opt = res.ok();
+    // ok() try to moves out the value to an Option, do not use this Result anymore Option<int> opt = res.ok();

     match (foo(false))